buggsi/usenet-scripts/README.md

 # Usage examples
 For the provider blocknews, create the json file `config/nyuu-blocknews.json` and edit it.

 - Pack a folder, can use relative or full pathnames for the input folder.
-The output folder (`-o` switch) should NOT be a pathname.\
+The output folder (`-o` switch) should NOT be a pathname.
+If you want the packed output folder to be stored in a different pathname, use the `-p` switch.
+The double quotes are only needed if dirnames have spaces.\
 `pack.sh -i "Test folder to pack" -o "Release folder"`\
 `pack.sh -i "/home/user/Test folder to pack" -o "Release folder"`\
+`pack.sh -i "/home/user/Test folder to pack" -o "Release folder" -p "/home/user/tmp/New workdir"`\
 The rar/par2 files are stored in `packing/Release folder`\
 The filename (usenet header) and password are stored in `packing/Release folder.txt`